-H.8 HEALTH AND SAFETY TE HAUORA ME TE HAUMANU
+I.10 HEALTH AND SAFETY TE HAUORA ME TE HAUMANU

-H.8.1 The University will encourage safe work practices which will include employee representatives.
-For employees using computers, the ACC/MBIE publication "The Guidelines for using computers 2010" shall apply.
+I.10.1 The University will encourage safe work practices which will include employee representatives.

+For employees using VDUs the Guidelines for using computers 2010 for VDUs shall apply.

 The employer has health and safety policies and procedures that promote healthy and safe working practices and comply with the employer's obligations to provide a healthy and safe work environment for employees.